In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 What happens if someone calls in sick or goes on vacation?

-If an agent goes on vacation or calls in sick, their schedule will be removed.
+If an agent goes on vacation or calls in sick, their schedule will be replaced by a time off booking.
 Activities will not be automatically reassigned to other agents to cover this drop in coverage.